The Ultimate Guide to Disneyland Paris

 – For the brave ones out there in Frontierland, you will find the Phantom Manor, which is a haunted mansion.
 We got really scared in there, but since you’re sitting on the ride you will get amazed by the story behind it…

 These were my tips and experiences, which I made in Disneyland Paris.
 If anyone has tips as well, I would love to know, and just leave them in the comment box below this post.
 If you liked this post, then please spread the love, and share and pin it.
+Since you’re already visiting Paris, here are also the Restaurants you can not miss in Paris and a shopping guide to the city of the most wonderful clothes and jewellery brands!

 All in all, I really recommend everyone to go to Disneyland at least for once!
 It is worth it, and you won’t regret it to visit the happiest place on earth!
 And always remember: